3 Questions to Ask Before Embarking on a Church Building Project

 1. Who Are You?

+What is your unique church DNA—the thing that makes your church your church?
 One way to uncover your DNA is to ask, what is the thing people say they come to your church for primarily?

 2. What is Your Context?